descholar-ceo/awesome-market/README.md

 ### Access the API
 You can access the API at the endpoint: http://localhost:[HOST_PORT] where HOST_PORT is the value you passed in the .env file.

+### Schema file
+You can find the db schema pdf file inside the the `awesome-market/db/awesome-market.pdf` directory or find it on this link: [Awesome Market Schema](https://dbdiagram.io/d/awesome-market-6655d24bb65d933879e0c98f)

+## API Documentation

 ### Access API Docs
 Go to http://localhost:[HOST_PORT]/api-docs

-### Schema file
+### Platform operations
-You can find the db schema pdf file inside the the `awesome-market/db/awesome-market.pdf` directory or find it on this link: [Awesome Market Schema](https://dbdiagram.io/d/awesome-market-6655d24bb65d933879e0c98f)
+#### Payment implementation

 ### Contribution
 Feel free to fork this repository and make contributions.
 Pull requests are welcome.